1808charitha/Figma/README.md

 saveethaengg@gmail.com</div>
 <div style="position: absolute; top: 324px; left: 35px; color: #000000;">THANK YOU FOR THE RESPONSE</div>
 <div style="position: absolute; top: 462px; left: 90px; color: #000000;">HAVE A GOOD DAY!</div>
-Figma to Html code
-This will give the html code for the figma design

-Generate HTML Code Cancel

 ## OUTPUT: